Sickness (nausea) and cancer drugs

 - Avoid filling your stomach with a large amount of liquid before eating.

-- Some people find ginger very good if they feel sick – try it as crystallised stem ginger, ginger tea or ginger ale
+- Ginger can help – try it as crystallised stem ginger, ginger tea or ginger ale

 - Fizzy drinks help some people with nausea